CipherStrike-code/RCY-Project/README.md

 # RCY-Project 1 (PDF SPLITTER)
-This is a RCY Project to help to lighten the load of the admin side for Volunteer Instructors (VIs) in events.
+This executable is to help with splitting of the pdfs and the labelling of the splitted pdfs in the following naming convention: name_school.

 Instruction on how to use: